Grant Opportunities for Nebraska Libraries

 - Grants to nonprofit organizations, including libraries, in

 support of projects related to the humanities.
+Requires at least a 1:1 match

 Nebraska Arts

-Council - Grants to: nonprofit oprganizations; government
+Council - Grants to: nonprofit organizations; government

 agencies, including libraries; tribal governments; schools, colleges,